-At Lake Michigan College (the College) academic recognition lists are published at the completion of each semester: President's List, Dean's List, and Part-Time Dean's List.
+At Lake Michigan College (LMC or the College) academic recognition lists are published at the completion of each academic semester: President's List, Dean's List, and Part-Time Dean's List.

-President's and Dean's List students must have been enrolled full-time and completed a minimum of 12 semester hours of 100-level or above courses in the semester.
-The President's List includes those students who have earned a semester grade point average (GPA) of 4.0 for the semester courses.
-Dean's List students are those who have earned a semester GPA of 3.50 or higher for the semester courses.
+President's and Dean's List students must have been enrolled full-time and completed a minimum of 12 semester hours of credit in the semester.
+The President's List includes those students who have earned a semester grade point average (GPA) of 3.95-4.0 for the semester courses.
+Dean's List students are those who have earned a semester GPA of 3.50-3.94 for the semester.

-Part-Time Dean's List students include those students who have accumulated 12 or more semester credit hours of 100-level or above courses at the College.
-Part-Time Dean's List students must have been enrolled part-time completing between 6 to 11 semester hours of 100-level or above courses during the semester and have earned a semester GPA of 3.50 higher for the semester courses.
+Part-Time Dean's List students include those students who have accumulated 12 or more semester credit hours at the College.
+Part-Time Dean's List students must have been enrolled part-time completing between 6 to 11 semester hours of 1 credit during the semester and have earned a semester GPA of 3.50 higher for the semester courses.

-Grades for transitional studies courses (099 or below) and grades of W, S, U, IP, or TR (courses transferred into the College) are not computed in the GPA and therefore not included in the calculations for academic recognition.
+Grades of W, S, U, IP, or TR (courses transferred into the College) are not computed in the GPA and therefore not included in the calculations for academic recognition.